 Wire Size For 60-Amp Subpanel 50, 100, or 150 Feet Away

-- For a 150-foot distance: It would be compulsory to use aluminum wire in the 1/0 AWG or 2 AWG gauge.
+- 150-foot distance: for this distance use aluminum wire of 1/0 AWG or 2 AWG gauge.

 50 Amp Breaker vs. 60 Amp Breaker Applications